-Math Placement 1 or 149 or 150.
+Math Placement 1 or 150.

-Students who plan to major in mathematics, engineering, or the physical sciences; also strong students in the social sciences or other areas that make significant use of mathematics.
+Students who plan to major in mathematics, engineering, computer science, or the physical sciences; also strong students in the social sciences or other areas that make significant use of mathematics.

-Preliminaries (review of functions and graphing), limits, derivatives, tangents, max-min problems, curve sketching, related rates, trig func.
+Preliminaries (review of functions and graphing), limits, continuity, derivatives, tangents, max-min problems, curve sketching, related rates, derivatives of logarithmic, exponential, and trigonometric functions.

-The integral, Fundamental Theorem of Calculus, applications, area and volume, derivative and integrals of log, exp, hyperbolic, inverse trig functions; methods of integration, polar coordinates.
+The integral, Fundamental Theorem of Calculus, applications, area and volume; integrals of log, exp, hyperbolic, inverse trig functions; methods of integration; polar coordinates.